|UPDATED: May 21, 2023

 know it was created, the earliest wagon route to the west proceeded

-south from Marl Springs instead of northwest.
-From there it would cross
+due south from Marl Springs instead of northwest as we know it now.
+From there it would eventually cross

-Rocky Ridge and then through Jackass Canyon.
+Rocky Ridge and through Jackass Canyon.
 After exiting

 Jackass Canyon, the route would cross the expanse of Devil’s

 Playground.
 This route across Devil’s Playground is nearly due west

 from Jackass Canyon on a 25 mile track directly to the east end of

 This route was reportedly abandoned around 1859 due to harsh terrain on Rocky